antonvw/wex/ROADMAP.md

 # roadmap
-- git menu in statusbar improve (del::frame)
-  - should be main menu
-  - should contain blame

 ## backlog
 - use modules
-- add general validator
+- add general validator (e.g. use in tcpview)

 - supply process input if requested (as with svn password)
 - start up with recent project, close project